BMW: History

-Otto Flugmaschinenfabrik was founded in 1910 by Gustav Otto in the Kingdom of Bavaria, which was a state of the German Empire.
-The firm was reorganized on 18 August 1916 into Bayerische Flugzeugwerke AG.
-This company was then renamed to Bayerische Motoren Werke (BMW) in 1922.
-However, the name BMW dates back to 1913, when a company using that name was founded by Karl Rapp initially as Rapp Motorenwerke.
-The name and Rapp Motorenwerke's engine-production assets were transferred to Bayerische Flugzeugwerke in 1922, who adopted the name the same year.
-BMW's first product was an engine for fighter aircraft of the Luftstreitkräfte.
-It was a straight-six called the BMW IIIa, designed in the spring of 1917 by engineer Max Friz.
-Following the end of World War I, BMW remained in business by producing motorcycle engines, agricultural equipment, household items, and railway brakes.
-The company produced its first motorcycle, the BMW R 32, in 1923.
+BMW traces its origins to aircraft engine manufacturer [Otto Flugmaschinenfabrik,] founded in 1910 by Gustav Otto in the Kingdom of Bavaria, German Empire.
+On 18 August 1916, the firm was reorganized as Bayerische Flugzeugwerke (BFW).
+In 1922, BFW was renamed Bayerische Motoren Werke (BMW).

+The name BMW, however, had earlier been used by a company founded in 1913 by Karl Rapp as Rapp Motorenwerke.
+In 1922, the name and engine-production assets of Rapp Motorenwerke were transferred to Bayerische Flugzeugwerke, which adopted the BMW name in the same year.

+BMW's first products were aircraft engines for the Luftstreitkräfte.
+One of its early designs was the BMW IIIa, a straight-six engine developed in 1917 by engineer Max Friz.
+After World War I, BMW diversified into the production of motorcycle engines, agricultural equipment, household items, and railway brakes.
+In 1923, the company introduced its first motorcycle, the BMW R32.

-BMW became an automobile manufacturer in 1928 when it purchased Fahrzeugfabrik Eisenach, which, at the time, built the Austin 7 under licence from Automobilwerk Eisenach, badged as the Dixi.
-The first car sold as a BMW was a rebadged Dixi called the BMW 3/15, following BMW's acquisition of the car manufacturer Automobilwerk Eisenach.
-Throughout the 1930s, BMW expanded its range into sports cars and larger luxury cars.
+BMW became an automobile manufacturer in 1928 following its acquisition of Fahrzeugfabrik Eisenach, which produced the Austin 7 under licence from Austin Motor Company, marketed as the Dixi.
+The first car sold as a BMW was the BMW 3/15, a rebadged version of the Dixi.
+During the 1930s, BMW expanded its product range to include sports cars and larger luxury vehicles.

 Aircraft engines, motorcycles, and automobiles would be BMW's main products until World War II.
 During the war, BMW concentrated on building the BMW 801 aircraft engine using as many as 40,000 slave laborers.
 These consisted primarily of prisoners from Nazi concentration camps, most prominently Dachau.
 Motorcycles remained as a side-line and automobile manufacture ceased altogether.